bruderol/project-automation/docs/exercise1/README.md

 * Learn how to work with source control systems and branches
 * Learn how to use Git (checkout, commit, push, pull, branching, merging, ...)
 * Learn how to work with a Continuous Integration build server (Jenkins)
-* Learn how to automate continuous delivery and deployment with Gradle, Jenkins Pipelines and Docker

 **Work in Feature Teams:**
 * You have to work in **teams of 4-6 developers** for this exercise